 With this Gutenberg block you can add images to galleries.
 You can drag the WordPress image block to the section you want on your page, or add the block from any “+” sign on your canvas.

-When you select the image gallery block, you will see a toolbar showing up on top of it, with several basic editing options that are common to most of the Kubio blocks: positioning, duplicate, insert before, insert after, group, and remove block.
+When you select the image gallery block, you will see a toolbar showing up on top of it, with several basic editing options that are common to most of the Kubio blocks: positioning, duplicate, insert before, insert after, copy style, paste style, paste style and link, and remove block.
+The copy and paste styling options are available with the PRO plans.

 Image gallery block: customizations within the block editing panel